dangoldin/blog.dangoldin.com/_posts/2013-05-10-eighteen-months-of-django-part-2.md

 tags: []
 ---
 {% include JB/setup %}
 On Tuesday, I shared some <a href="http://dangoldin.com/2013/05/07/eighteen-months-of-django/" target="_blank">best practices</a> I picked up while using Django.
-I wanted to do a follow up post to share some packages that I found useful as well as some hiccups I encountered when using them.
+This is a follow up post to share the packages that I found useful as well as various hiccups I encountered when using them.

 <ul class="bulleted">
     <li>